neomaxzero/blog/src/posts/2020/dev-performance-culture-seed-stage.md

 What do we measure?
 How?
 This are questions that require its own article.

-## A culture of performance starts with measuring
+## A web performance culture  starts with measuring

 Having a measuring tool it's essential to start with performance improvements and if you want to make it to be more than a one-time thing it doesn't end there.
 Culture is a bold word and brings with it a lot more than a measuring tool.